 - If the load is drier than you like, select a setting closer to LESS DRY the next time you dry a similar load. - If the load is not as dry as you like, complete drying using a Timed cycle.
 Select a setting closer to VERY DRY the next time you dry a similar load.

-Some models offer high heat and low heat Automatic cycles (see page 9).
+Some dryer models offer high heat and low heat Automatic cycles.
+Select the cycle to match your load (see page 9).

 Timed Cycle(s)